scarecr0w12/pelican_exporter/README.md

-# Pterodactyl Exporter
+# Pelican Exporter

 ### Please use the Discussion for Support rather than the Issues.

-A python script that exports performance metrics from Pterodactyl Panel 1.x via the Client API, converts the data to the correct format and provides a prometheus target.
+A python script that exports performance metrics from Pelican Panel 1.x via the Client API, converts the data to the correct format and provides a prometheus target.

-This can be used for time series monitoring of Pterodactyl game servers and visualization with Grafana.
+This can be used for time series monitoring of Pelican game servers and visualization with Grafana.

 Feel free to try this script and submit an issue if needed.